KarmicDD/MVP-01/Backend/README.md

 The documentation provides a comprehensive overview of all available endpoints, request/response schemas, and data models.
 You can also test the API directly from the Swagger UI interface.

+### API Documentation Version 2.1.0

+The latest update to our API documentation includes:

+- Updated Belief System Analysis endpoints with enhanced response schemas
+- Detailed documentation for the Gemini 2.0 Flash Thinking AI model integration
+- Improved rate limiting information (10 requests per day)
+- More comprehensive schema definitions for all data models

 Features of the API documentation:

 - Interactive API testing